reelyactive/angular-style-guide/README.md

 # reelyActive's Angular.js Guide

-[This is a live example](http://reelyactive.github.io/angular-style-guide/) of the best practices, coding standards and tools for all our web development using AngularJS, HTML and CSS.
+[This is a live example](https://reelyactive.github.io/angular-style-guide/) of the best practices, coding standards and tools for all our web development using AngularJS, HTML and CSS.
+The underlying style guide is at [github.com/reelyactive/angular-style-guide](https://github.com/reelyactive/angular-style-guide#reelyactives-angularjs-guide).

 License